Skip to content

 What happens when Muncher gets close to the edges of the screen?
 Does he stop or keep going so he goes outside the bounds of the screen?

 During the game, we want Muncher to stay within the play area.
 We are therefore going to need to to set some boundaries that we want to keep all Actors (ghosts and Muncher) within.
 This boundary will be set to a border of 50 pixels.
 We will add a keep_in_bounds() method to the Actor class which we can call in each update() call.
-Add the following code above your draw() function:
+Add the following code before the call to pgzrun.go():

 BOUNDS_X1 = 50